dzackgarza/Qual-Review-and-Solutions/Algebra/README.md

 ## Group Theory

-subgroups and quotient groups
+- Subgroups and quotient groups

-Lagrange's Theorem
+- Lagrange's Theorem

-fundamental homomorphism theorems
+- Fundamental homomorphism theorems

-group actions with applications to the structure of groups such as

-the Sylow Theorems
+- Group actions with applications to the structure of groups such as the Sylow Theorems

-group constructions such as:

-direct and semi-direct products
+- group constructions such as direct and semi-direct products

-structures of special types of groups such as:
+- structures of special types of groups such as:

-p-groups
+  - p-groups

-dihedral, symmetric and alternating groups, cycle decompositions
+  - dihedral,
+  - symmetric
+  - alternating

+- Cycle decompositions

-the simplicity of An, for n $\geq$ 5
+- The simplicity of $A_n$, for n $\geq$ 5

-free groups, generators and relations
+- Free groups, generators and relations

-solvable groups
+- Solvable groups

-References: \[1,3,4\]
+> References: \[1,3,4\]

 ## Linear Algebra

-determinants
+- Determinants

-eigenvalues and eigenvectors
+- Eigenvalues and eigenvectors

-Cayley-Hamilton Theorem
+- Cayley-Hamilton Theorem

-canonical forms for matrices
+- Canonical forms for matrices

-linear groups (GLn , SLn, On, Un)
+- Linear groups ($\GL_n , \SL_n, O_n, U_n$)

+- Duality
+  - Dual spaces,
+  - Dual bases,
-dual spaces, dual bases, induced dual map, double duals
+  - Induced dual map,
+  - Double duals

-finite-dimensional spectral theorem
+- Finite-dimensional spectral theorem

-References: \[1,2,4\]
+> References: \[1,2,4\]

 ## Foundations

-Zorn's Lemma and its uses in various existence theorems such as that of a basis
+- Zorn's Lemma and its uses in various existence theorems such as that of

-for a vector space or existence of maximal ideals.
+  - A basis for a vector space or
+  - Existence of maximal ideals.

 References: \[1,3,4\]

 ## Rings and Modules

-basic properties of ideals and quotient rings
+- Basic properties of ideals and quotient rings

-fundamental homomorphism theorems for rings and modules
+- Fundamental homomorphism theorems for rings and modules

-characterizations and properties of special domains such as:
+- Characterizations and properties of special domains such as:

-Euclidean implies PID implies UFD
+- Euclidean implies PID implies UFD

-classification of finitely generated modules over PIDs with emphasis on Euclidean
+- Classification of finitely generated modules over PIDs with emphasis on Euclidean domains applications to the structure of:

-domains

-applications to the structure of:

-finitely generated abelian groups
+  - Finitely generated abelian groups

-canonical forms of matrices
+  - Canonical forms of matrices

 References: \[1,3,4\]

 ## Field Theory

-algebraic extensions of fields
+- Algebraic extensions of fields

-fundamental theorem of Galois theory
+- Fundamental theorem of Galois theory

-properties of finite fields
+- Properties of finite fields

-separable extensions
+- Separable extensions

-computations of Galois groups of polynomials of small degree and cyclotomic
+- Computations of Galois groups of polynomials of small degree and cyclotomic polynomials solvability of polynomials by radicals

-polynomials

-solvability of polynomials by radicals

 References: \[1,3,4\]

-As a general rule, students are responsible for knowing both the theory (proofs) and practical applications (e.g. how to find the Jordan or rational canonical form of a given matrix, or the
-Galois group of a given polynomial) of the topics mentioned.
-A supplement to this study guide
+As a general rule, students are responsible for knowing both the theory (proofs) and practical applications (e.g. how to find the Jordan or rational canonical form of a given matrix, or the Galois group of a given polynomial) of the topics mentioned.

 ## References